 - Rainbow trout fillet — try to find a high quality trout.
 If buying fresh, check for shiny scales and firm flesh.
 For frozen fillets, check to make sure that there aren’t any dried out edges.
 You can also make this recipe with steelhead trout.

 - Salt and fresh ground black pepper — to taste

-- Butter — you can use ghee if you are paleo or doing whole30.
+- Butter — you can use ghee or olive oil if you are paleo or doing whole30.
 Be sure to use unsalted butter.

 - Dill — I like to use fresh dill.
 Swap for a different herb if you’re not a fan of dill.

-It’s very simple, and here are the few steps to cook trout in the oven:
+It’s very simple, and here are the few steps to cook this Rainbow Trout recipe in the oven:

 - First, preheat the oven to 375ºF.